 Accept the nomination from an active member for oneself.

-The Nominating Committee shall accept no nominations later than thirty-five (35) calendar days before the election meeting and may set an earlier deadline if stated on the Nomination Request form.
+The Nominating Committee shall accept no nominations later than thirty-five (35) calendar days before the ballot counting meeting and may set an earlier deadline if stated on the Nomination Request form.
 There will be no write-in or election-day nominees.